In 2015 New Zealanders consumed a total of 518 million liters of carbonated drinks. Many of these were consumed by children.

 In the 2002 National Children’s Nutrition Survey it was found that on a weekly basis children drank a variety of fluids.

 Outside of the drinking of milk and water there is real concern about the energy content of some of these beverages because of our rising incidence of diabetes and obesity.

-The most recent NZ studies (2006/7 & 2008/9) found 1 in 5 children were overweight and 1 in 12 were obese.
+In New Zealand 35% of our children are overweight or obese.
 As obesity is a major risk factor for Type 2 diabetes experts warn that New Zealanders are facing a ‘diabetes tsunami’ if more is not done to help people to control their weight and improve their diet.
 Drinks that are high in sugar are also of concern to dental health.

 What is all the fuss about?

 - With the exception of unflavoured milk the sugar (carbohydrate) and energy content of many of these drinks is high which not only can have an obeseogenic effect but can also be harmful to tooth enamel.

 - Many of these drinks contain additives such as preservatives, colourings and flavouring agents that may affect the behavior of susceptible individuals.
 Along with caffeine many ‘new age’ drinks now also add vitamins, taurine, ginseng and guarana for added appeal.
 While these additions may be‘trendy’, they can not supplement or make up for an unhealthy diet

 - They can be expensive

 - Some of these drinks also contribute significant amounts of sodium that can reduce bone density.